 Medicortex Finland is focused on developing a non-invasive, point-of-care diagnostic test for Traumatic Brain Injury (TBI) and concussions.
 Traditional diagnostic methods, such as CT and MRI scans, struggle to accurately diagnose mild TBIs.
 To address this, Medicortex is identifying brain injury biomarkers that can be detected from urine and saliva, with plans to incorporate these biomarkers into a hand-held diagnostic kit that provides rapid and reliable results without the need for medical professionals' interpretation.
 The company aims to collaborate with larger diagnostic firms for manufacturing and distribution.
 Its target customers include hospitals, emergency rooms, paramedics, military personnel, sports teams, pharmaceutical companies, and insurance providers.
 Medicortex has achieved significant milestones, including reaching Phase II clinical studies for its biomarker and receiving grant funding from the US Department of Defense, the European Union, and the Finnish Government.

-Valtavalo Ltd, founded in 2008, specializes in the development, manufacture, and supply of energy-efficient LED lighting solutions in Finland and internationally.
-As the largest LED tube manufacturer in the Northern Countries, Valtavalo focuses on high-volume production and large clients, allowing the company to offer competitive pricing on advanced lighting technologies that were previously considered too costly.
-Their product line features long-lifetime LED lighting tubes with replaceable light sources, which significantly reduce energy consumption and lower both installation and maintenance costs for users.
+Valtavalo Ltd, established in 2008, specializes in the development, manufacture, and supply of energy-efficient lighting solutions in Finland and internationally.
+Recognized as the largest LED tube manufacturer in the Northern Countries, the company focuses on high-volume production to offer competitive pricing on advanced LED technologies, which have traditionally been perceived as costly.
+Valtavalo's product range includes long-lifetime LED lighting tubes equipped with replaceable light sources, allowing users to significantly lower their energy consumption, installation, and maintenance costs.
+Through its innovative approach, Valtavalo aims to make energy-efficient lighting accessible and affordable for a wide array of clients.